Child Custody Laws Australia

 Parenting Orders can be made by consent.
 This occurs when parents are agreed about what arrangements need to be put in place and wish to formalise the agreement by having it made into a court order.

 Parenting orders can also be made after litigation.
 This may involve one or more interim hearings and sometimes a final hearing.
-Disputed parenting proceedings are commonly on foot for a period of between a few months and two years.
+Disputed parenting proceedings can be ongoing for months and sometimes years.
 For this and other reasons, it is always advisable for parties to a parenting matter to make all efforts to resolve the situation without resorting to litigation.

 Consent Orders Children

-When parenting orders are made by consent, the parents file a draft of the orders they want the court to make with the registry of the Federal Circuit Court.
-A judge looks carefully at the proposed orders and if satisfied that they are in the children’s best interests, signs off on them.
+When parenting orders are made by consent, the parents file a draft of the orders they want the court to make with the registry of the Federal Circuit and Family Court of Australia.
+A judicial officer looks carefully at the proposed orders and if satisfied that they are in the children’s best interests, signs off on them.
 The parties will then receive a signed and sealed copy of the orders, which will remain in force on a permanent basis.

 In some circumstances, the court may refuse to make orders even when the parties are in agreement about the orders.
 This may occur when the arrangements that are being proposed are contrary to the children’s interests or place them at risk of neglect, abuse or other harm.